georust/rinex/rinex-cli/doc/preprocessing.md

     -P L1C G08,G09,G10
 ```

+A whitespace separates two preprocessing operations.
+Therefore, if a filter operation involves a whitespace, it requires to be wrapped
+in between inverted commas.
+Most common example is [Time windowing](time-windowing) operation.

 In any case, invalid descriptors will not crash the app but only generate an error trace.

 All supported preprocessing operations can either apply to the entire data set